Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

-Second, we characterize the pair mobility by measuring their center-of-mass displacement along the chain, defined as the distance between the center of mass of the pairs and the center of their initial position.
-Here, we define the pairs as holes with bond length $\ell \leq 2$, to distinguish the bound state from the single particle background of the bimodal distribution visible in the histograms in Fig.\,\ref{fig:perturbative_tunneling}d at $T=1.6\times\frac{2\pi}{|2t|}$. \footnote{We checked that our analysis does not strongly depend on the cut-off we choose for the bond length.}.
+Second, we characterize the pair mobility by measuring their center-of-mass displacement, defined as the distance between the final and initial center-of-mass positions.
+Here, we define the pairs as holes with bond length $\ell \leq 2$, to distinguish the bound state from the single particle background of the bimodal distribution visible in the histograms in Fig.\,\ref{fig:perturbative_tunneling}d at $T=1.6\times\frac{2\pi}{|2t|}$.
 The results are shown in Fig.\,\ref{fig:perturbative_tunneling}e and feature the expected asymmetry.
 They are also in qualitative (quantitative) agreement with numerical simulations without (with) errors.
 From Fig.\,\ref{fig:perturbative_tunneling}d and e, we conclude that pairs are lighter (heavier) and less (more) extended for $t<0$ ($t>0$).
 This behavior is a direct consequence of the $1/r^3$ tail in the tunneling amplitude of the holes, and would be absent for NN interactions.
 In particular, for NN interactions, the hole pairs would have the same mass~$m_{\rm eff} \propto 1/(2t_{\rm eff})$ according to the perturbative argument above.

 In a last experiment in 1D, we investigate how different magnetic backgrounds influence the dynamics of the hole pairs.
 Specifically, we address two questions: does the spin background modify whether the pair remains bound, and if yes, how do the holes propagate?
 From the perturbative description of the bound pair, we infer that the binding energy and effective mass can be tuned by changing the spin contribution to the energy of the initial state.
 In particular, the binding energy~$E_b = V \pm J_\alpha/4$ depends on the relative orientation of spins ($\pm$) and direction ($J_\alpha = J_z,J_\perp$).
 To probe this effect and investigate the influence of~$J_\perp$, we use a chain at $\theta=49.7^{\circ}$ and prepare two distinct spin configurations, now along $x$: an antiferromagnetic Néel order ($x$-AFM, $\ket{\leftarrow\rightarrow\leftarrow\rightarrow\leftarrow hh\rightarrow\leftarrow\rightarrow\leftarrow\rightarrow}$) and a ferromagnetic state ($x$-FM, $\ket{\leftarrow\leftarrow\leftarrow\leftarrow\leftarrow hh\leftarrow\leftarrow\leftarrow\leftarrow\leftarrow}$).
 We again initialize two holes at the center and track the time evolution of their position.
 We first investigate the binding of holes by analyzing their separation distance, defining bound pairs as those separated by at most two bonds~$\ell \leq 2$.
 The holes remain bound in both magnetic backgrounds due to hole-hole interaction $V$, though slightly weaker in the $x$-AFM case, as shown in Fig.\,\ref{fig:spin_background}a.
 We find better agreement with ideal simulations, again indicating that our error model does not capture all experimental imperfections.